Journal article information

 - Journal of publication: BMC Health Services Research

-- Journal authors: Adam Roberts and Adam Steventon
+- Nuffield Trust contributors: Adam Roberts and Adam Steventon

 Information about how long people stay in care homes is needed to plan services, as length of stay is a determinant of future demand for care.
 As length of stay is proportional to cost, estimates are also needed to inform analysis of the long-term cost effectiveness of interventions aimed at preventing admissions to care homes.
 But estimates are rarely available due to the cost of repeatedly surveying individuals.

 We used administrative data from three local authorities in England to estimate the length of publicly-funded care homes stays beginning in 2005 and 2006.
 Stays were classified into nursing home, permanent residential and temporary residential.
 We aggregated successive placements in different care home providers and, by linking to health data, across periods in hospital.